 - Make a thorough inventory of your lifestyle and what it costs both in time and money.
 Following the divorce you may be required to get a job, work more hours, or change jobs as well as move your place of residence.
 In many instances, particularly if you are a woman, your standard of living will move downward and planning ahead will greatly help in the transition.
 There are a number of types of alimony, which can offer some help, but alimony awards are limited in amount and often in how long they can be received.
 Click Here to find out more about alimony.
 Try to formulate a plan for your post divorce lifestyle and create a budget both in time and money for your required needs.

 It is easy to see how finances play an important role in getting successfully through a divorce and coming out a winner on the other side.
 No divorce makes either party entirely happy with the final outcome, but organized financial planning and futuristic thinking will, in the end, make a positive difference for both parties.
-If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough, counties in Florida or in Washington DC, Family Law attorney Grant Gisondo, whose office is in West Palm Beach, can provide experienced representation for your divorce.
+If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough, counties in Florida, Washington DC, or New York Family Law attorney Grant Gisondo, whose office is in West Palm Beach, can provide experienced representation for your divorce.
 He offers a free, initial, in-office consultation where he will meet with you personally to answer questions and explain how he can help.
 Call (561) 530-4568 for an appointment.